 With 20 out of 48 classrooms equipped for lecture capture, professors are already finding innovative ways of using it, as well.
 Faculty are recording homework helpers independent of lectures, says Beverage, and even giving more individualized writing feedback that is more complete than penned notations.
 “It’s not just a recording of a lecture anymore,” she says.
 “It’s so much more.”

 The technology encourages autonomy, allowing students access without a requested accommodation, like a paid note-taker, for instance.
-“This meets them where they are,” says Laura Rosen, assistant director of the Office of Disability Services.
+“This meets them where they are,” says Laura Rosen, assistant director of the Office of Accessibility Services.
 “It’s not just during our office hours or when a tutor is available.”

 Founded in 2007, Echo360 provides professors the ability to “capture” their lectures so students can go back and access the material from a mobile device or computer.
 With 24/7 access, they can also learn outside the lecture hall at times that work best for their lives and their learning styles.